ChrisAkridge/IronArc/Documentation/Specification.md

 ## How will it be implemented?
 The specification (this document) will define the rules of the IronArc virtual machine.
 From this specification, implementations can be created for any platform in any language as per the terms of the MIT License.
 Additionally, tools for the IronArc virtual machine and other IronArc-related projects can be created per the specification or specifications for those tools.

-The official implementation will be written for x86-based Windows machines using C# and the .Net Framework 4.0.
-The implementation will be output as a DLL library that can be referenced by other .Net projects.
+The official implementation will be written using C# on any supported platform.
+The implementation will be output as a DLL library that can be referenced by other .NET projects.
 The official implementation will employ some usage of “unsafe” code that directly manipulates unsafe memory for performance reasons.

 The official program that will run the implementation will be a Windows Form program that will provide a full environment to run and debug multiple instances of IronArc virtual machines.